 Recently, B&H Academic published the first volume of The Lost Sermons of C.H.
 Spurgeon.
-This multi-volume work is edited by Christian George, curator of the Spurgeon Library at Midwestern Theological Seminary and the man who rediscovered the original notebooks containing Spurgeon’s earliest sermon outlines.
+This multi-volume work is edited by Christian George, the man who rediscovered the original notebooks containing Spurgeon’s earliest sermon outlines.

 There have already been a number of helpful reviews on this new book, and I don’t want to merely echo the information from other blog posts.